nf679/planetary-modelling/README.md

 # Planetary Modelling

 A model of a planetary system in Python.
-Started as a project for first year computational laboratory, but I am working on adding my own features.
+Started as a project for first year computational laboratory, but I am working on adding extra features.

 <h2> Binary Sytstem </h2>